wam/remove-promoted-tweets-chrome-extension/README.md

 Currently only installable as an unpacked extension.

-Download the source, Open `chrome://extensions`, enable "Developer Mode", click "Load Unpacked Extension", and select the source directory.
+Download the source, open `chrome://extensions`, enable "Developer Mode", click "Load Unpacked Extension", and select the source directory.

 ## License